harshitadhiman/databricks-sales-pipeline/README.md

 ---

-## ▶️ 15.
-How to Run
+## Getting started

 1. Clone the repository
-2. Import notebooks into Databricks (or use CI/CD)
-3. Configure Databricks credentials
+2. Configure Databricks credentials as GitHub secrets
+3. Push to main to trigger deployment, or import notebooks manually
-4. Run the workflow job
+4. Run the workflow job in Databricks
-5. Validate outputs in Gold layer
+5. Query the Gold layer tables for analytics

 ---

-## 🚀 16.
-Future Enhancements
+## Future Enhancements

 * Incremental loading using MERGE
 * Partitioning optimization
 * Monitoring & logging layer
 * Integration with BI tools (Power BI)
 * Data Visualization with Aggregate Tables*

----

-## 📌 17.
-Conclusion

-This project demonstrates a **complete real-world data pipeline**, with Data ingestion, transformation, validation, orchestration, and deployment.

 ---